zxer0/jess-docs/README.md

 To watch some training videos, visit http://www.youtube.com/user/c9ide

 stuff i want to do:
-- add new top level spec and add child and add parent need to re render stuff.. correctly
 - confirmation on delete - "you sure? this will delete the following specs..."
 - expand/contract specs
 - soft delete instead of hard delete?